Nathxniel/ppp/README.md

 ## inspiration

-this project was inspired by research in many areas. see the READMEs for more information.
+this project was inspired by research in many areas of psychology and sociology. see the READMEs for more information.